Wesson315/hololivesubscribercount/README.md

 The frontend of this website is written with <a href="https://angular.io/">Angular</a> in Typescript<br>
 The backend is a <a href="https://spring.io">Spring web server</a>. <br>
-It currently tracks 42 Hololive members, called "Talents".<br>
+It currently tracks 52 Hololive members, called "Talents".<br>
-The storage is realized through a file based <a href="https://www.h2database.com/html/main.html">H2-Database</a>
+The storage is realized through a Mongo Database

 # Hololive
 Hololive Production (ホロライブプロダクション Hororaibu Purodakushon), or simply known as hololive (ホロライブ), is an agency of Virtual YouTubers created by Cover Corp.<br>